patrickspencer/mathdeck/docs/_content/about.rst

 About
 =====

-Mathbook is a program suite for managing the computations involved in writing displaying, and grading mathematical based homework problems.
+Mathdeck is a program suite for managing the computations involved in writing displaying, and grading mathematical based homework problems.
 It is written to abstract the computations so that other responsibilities such as managing users and grades can be left to more